 Remember the last time you made a cross-country trip without your GPS or mobile phone navigation app?
 The thought of using just a paper map (or stopping to ask for directions) is practically foreign at this point.

 The Industrial Internet of Things (IIoT) is opening new doors for companies when it comes to condition monitoring for predictive maintenance.
 Like GPS has done to paper maps, mobile devices powered by monitoring software are giving users a more efficient and accurate solution for condition monitoring; letting them leave the clipboard on the shelf.
-We’re seeing a number of industries, such as manufacturing, food & beverage, and the oil & gas market, employ IIoT solutions to maintain optimal product quality, improve equipment reliability and increase labor efficiency.
+We’re seeing a number of industries, such as manufacturing, food & beverage, power generation and oil & gas markets, employ IIoT solutions to maintain optimal product quality, improve equipment reliability and increase labor efficiency.

 Six drivers for condition monitoring

 We’ve identified six ways IIoT is creating new opportunities for process and asset condition monitoring.

 This is a big one.
 Even the smallest issue can snowball into a serious problem if it goes unnoticed for too long.
 Continuous manufacturing processes have any number of single points of failure that can halt production.
 Advanced condition monitoring solutions will catch those performance fluctuations, allowing users to address those sudden changes that require immediate attention.